rajeevram/swift-xcode-basics/XCodeBasics.md

 - For Unit Tests, create a **UI Test Case Class** or **Unit Test Case** class.

 - Create a new **Group** to group similar files together (e.g., views, models, managers, etc).
-Genrally, files in one group are publically visible to all other files in different groups, so there is not need to worry about package access as you would in another framework.
+Generally, files in one group are publicly visible to all other files in different groups, so there is not need to worry about package access as you would in another framework.